 Base Material

-The base of a snowboard is the P-Tex material that you wax and comes in direct contact with the snow.
-There are two types of bases on a snowboard, an Extruded Base and a Sintered Base.
+The base of a snowboard is the P-Tex material that you wax, which comes in direct contact with the snow.
+There are two types of bases on a snowboard: an extruded base and a sintered base.

-- Extruded Base is ideal for beginner and freestyle boards because it’s the easiest to repair.
+Extruded bases are ideal for beginner and park/pipe boards because they're the easiest to repair.
 The P-Tex is extruded into a sheet and built into the board.
-This process doesn’t hold wax as well as a Sintered Base so they’re a little slower on snow, but they also don’t have to be waxed as often.
+This process doesn’t hold wax as well as a sintered base, so extruded bases are a little slower on snow, but they also don’t have to be waxed as often.

-- Sintered Base is more commonly found on performance focused and higher end boards.
-Unlike an extruded P-Tex the Sintered Base has pores that are designed to absorb and hold more wax making the board faster on snow.
-Because of this, these bases need to be waxed more often than an Extrude Base.
+Sintered bases are more commonly found on performance-focused and higher-end boards.
+Unlike an extruded P-Tex, the sintered base has pores that are designed to absorb and hold more wax, making the board faster on snow.
+Because of this, these bases need to be waxed more often than an extruded base.

 Women’s Boards

-The kids out there are progressing more at a younger age.
-With snowboarding becoming more popular on the hill setting up your grom to succeed is the most important.
+The kids out there are progressing a lot faster at a younger age.
+With snowboarding becoming more popular on the hill, setting up your grom to succeed is the most important thing.
 Get an appropriate size for maximum enjoyment.
-This isn’t something they can grow into, too much board will be too hard to control for the little shredders.
-Kids boards are designed with little rippers in mind, utilizing technology for creating forgiving and manageable boards that will last.
+This isn’t something they can grow into: too much board will be too hard to control for the little shredders.
+Kids' boards are designed with little rippers in mind, utilizing technology for creating forgiving and manageable boards that will last.

-We carry all the top brands at ShredShop.com.
-Bringing you the latest technology and the best selection in Snowboards.
-Check out our products for more information or ask one of our experts.
-Then sign up to become a team rider at ShredShop.com/enlist and start enjoying all the benefits of riding with us.
+We carry all the top brands, bringing you the latest technologies and the best selection in snowboards.
+Check out our products for more information or ask one of our experts if you need help finding the perfect board!